armadaproject/armada/CONTRIBUTING.md

 repository, you can amend your commit with the sign-off by running

     git commit --amend -s

+This command will modify the latest commit and add the required sign-off.

 For more details checkout [DCO](https://github.com/apps/dco)